kharchenkolab/conos/vignettes/walkthrough.md

 ![plot of chunk unnamed-chunk-45](walkthrough_figures/unnamed-chunk-45-1.png)

-Or plot a heatmap of top genes (top by AUC by default)
+Or we can plot a heatmap of the top genes (top by AUC, by default)

 ```r
 plotDEheatmap(con,as.factor(new.annot),de.info, n.genes.per.cluster = 5, column.metadata=list(samples=con$getDatasetPerCell()), row.label.font.size = 7)